 Focuses on the preparation and the foundation necessary to prepare medical assistants for increasing management responsibility within the medical office or clinic and to perform routine administrative duties in physicians’ offices, clinics, and other ambulatory health care facilities.
-Students may elect to stop out at either one of the following two stages depending upon career or educational objectives.
+Students may elect to complete either this Associate in Applied Science degree or the Medical Assistant Certificate of Achievement depending upon career or educational objectives.

 - Perform entry level patient assessment and care in an ambulatory setting showing proficiency in patient safety, wellness and education based on scope of practice and national standards.